JERUSALEM – Israeli defense officials say the military has successfully test fired an advanced missile from a base outside of Tel Aviv.

-Israel successfully test-fired on Wednesday a missile capable of carrying a nuclear warhead and striking Iran.
-An Israeli defense official told The Associated Press that the military tested a "rocket propulsion system" in an exercise planned long ago.
+One official says the launch tested a "rocket propulsion system" and that the exercise had been planned long ago.
 He spoke on condition of anonymity because of security restrictions, and declined to give further information.

-Further information about the test was censored by the military.
-Foreign reports, however, said the military test-fired a long-range Jericho missile -- capable of carrying a nuclear warhead and striking Iran.
+Foreign news reports, however, said the test involved firing a long-range Jericho missile capable of carrying a nuclear warhead and striking Iran.

 Earlier this week, Prime Minister Benjamin Netanyahu expressed new concerns about Iran's nuclear program.
 Israeli leaders recently held discussions on possible pre-emptive military action against Iran, though no decisions are believed to have been made.